 Washington University is an Equal Opportunity Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, age, sex, sexual orientation, gender identity or expression, national origin, genetic information, disability, or protected veteran status.

 This position is full-time and works approximately 40 hours per week.
 Flexibility in scheduling during some weekend and evening hours is required.
 The start date of this position will be on or after July 19th, 2021.

 This position is in the Department of Psychiatry.
 The position is located at 4444 Forest Park.
 This position is for the Medical School Campus.

-The Laboratory for Child Brain Development (LCBD-PI: Dr. Susan Perlman) currently has an opening for a research assistant to work on a NIH study of biological stress unfolding during early childhood and other studies within the laboratory examining neural circuitry development during infancy and early childhood.
+The Laboratory for Child Brain Development (LCBD-PI: Dr. Susan Perlman) currently has an opening for a research assistant to work on three NIH studies of temperament, the parent-child relationship, and biological stress unfolding during early childhood.